NEH WORKSHOP DIRECTORY

 - A résumé or short biography that details your educational qualifications and professional experience.
 Be sure the résumé provides the name, title, phone number, and e-mail address of one professional reference.

-Send your NEH coversheet, résumé, and essay as email attachments to Beth Tracy at firstname.lastname@example.org no later than March 1, 2017.
-Do not send application materials directly to NEH.
-Successful applicants will be notified of their selection on March 31, 2017 and will have until April 07, 2017 to accept or decline the offer.
+Send your NEH coversheet, résumé, and essay as email attachments to Beth James at email@example.com no later than March 1, 2019.
+Do not send application materials directly to the NEH.
+Application materials sent directly to NEH will not be reviewed.
+Successful applicants will be notified of their selection on March 29, 2019 and will have until April 5, 2019 to accept or decline the offer.

 CONTINUING EDUCATION CREDITS

-Participants who wish to receive academic credit (up to 3 credits) through Continuing Education at the University of Utah pay a $50 administrative fee.
-For additional information, contact Associate Director Beth Tracy at email@example.com or 801-581-8473.
+Participants who wish to receive academic credit (up to 3 credits) through Continuing Education at the University of Utah pay a $100 administrative fee.
+For additional information, contact Beth James at firstname.lastname@example.org or 801-581-8473.

-Teachers selected to participate as NEH Summer Scholars will receive a stipend at the end of the workshop session: $600 for commuting participants who incur no housing costs; $1,200 for residential participants who incur housing costs.
-Stipends are intended to help cover travel expenses to and from the project location, books, and ordinary living expenses.
+Teachers selected to participate as NEH Summer Scholars will receive a $1,200 stipend at the end of the workshop session.
+The stipend is intended to help cover travel, housing, meals, and basic academic expenses.
 Stipends are taxable.

 NEH Disclaimer: Any views, findings, conclusions, or recommendations expressed in